poems4u/poems4u/content/poems/posts/Blytheroad.md

 Oh, why in my name must the foolishness be?

 'Twas but a story, a symbol, an image! <br>
 Thel is not real!
-I must've gone wrong!
+I must've gone wrong! <br>
 Smite them, oh Lord!
 They don't see me in scrimmage!

 Jesus: <br>